-How is diagnosis for bone cancer done?
+How is the diagnosis of bone cancer made?

 Imaging tests used for diagnosis:

 A diagnostic test that uses invisible electromagnetic energy beams( X-ray) to make images of internal tissues, bones, and organs onto film.
 The bone at the affected area may look disorganized and ragged instead of solid.
-It is also possible that the tumor spread to nearing muscle, fat or organs.
+It is also possible that the tumor spread to nearing muscle, fat, or organs.

-An experienced radiologist may be able to diagnose the condition by looking at the X-ray images but a biopsy is mandatory to confirm.
+An experienced radiologist may be able to diagnose the condition by looking at the X-ray images, but a biopsy is mandatory to confirm.